Select Page

 Keep away from children & pets.
 Avoid eyes & mucous membranes.
 Avoid if pregnant.
 Highly concentrated – always dilute with a carrier oil.
 1 drop of Absinthe essential oil to 4-5 Tablespoons of carrier oil is all you need.

 Patricia Davis’ Book Aromatherapy A-Z recommends avoiding this essential oil for therapeutic aromatherapy purposes.
 She states there are not many medicinal uses for this oil in aromatherapy.
-Many herbalists have stated used with caution can be very useful with many illnesses, snake bites, and fighting infections.
+Many herbalists have stated used with caution can be very useful for many illnesses, snake bites, and fighting infections.
 PLEASE DO YOUR RESEARCH BEFORE USE.

 EXTERNAL USE ONLY!
 Be careful with topical application.
 Do your research.
-It is recommended this oil be used for perfumery purposes only.
-One drop to a 10-15ml blend is enough.
+It is recommended this oil be used for aromatherapy inhalation and perfumery purposes only.
+One drop to a 10-15ml blend is enough. _______________________________________________________________________________